Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Coarsening kinetics of colloidal clusters

-We start our experiments in a homogeneous phase with colloidal particles dispersed uniformly in suspensions of microswimmers.
-The homogeneous phase of our mixture is unstable; therefore, it phase separates by forming dynamic clusters that grow over time.
+We started our experiments in a homogeneous phase with colloidal particles dispersed uniformly in suspensions of microswimmers.
+The homogeneous phase of our mixture is unstable; therefore, it undergoes phase separation by forming dynamic clusters that grow over time.
 Recent investigations have shown that the interplay of effective interactions between colloids and swimmer activity plays a key role in the formation of dynamic clusters \cite{Chikkadi23, Fakhri22}.
 The interaction strength can be tuned by adjusting the size ratio between colloidal particles and swimmers \cite{Chikkadi23}.
 In our current experiments, the size ratio of the colloidal beads and swimmers is set to $S\sim 5.5$.
 The phase ordering that follows is depicted using bright-field images of colloidal particles in Figs.~\ref{Fig1}(a)-(c) at different time intervals corresponding to $t = 1$ min, $t = 40$ min and $t = 210$ min, respectively.
-The density of colloids is $\rho_0=0.28$ and the size of the scale bar in these images is 200 $\mu$m.
-See Supplementary Video SM1 which shows the coarsening of colloidal domains.
-Clearly, the colloids form clusters that grow in size as time progresses.
-To quantify the evolving structures, we computed the distribution of the coarse-grained local density $\rho_l(\mathbf{r},t)$ of particles using a box size of $3\sigma \times 3\sigma$.
-The colloidal particles were tracked using standard methods \cite{Grier96}, see Methods for details.
-The resulting distribution $P(\rho_l)$ obtained from the particle positions is shown in Fig.~\ref{Fig1}(d).
-The distribution is unimodal in the early stages of coarsening; however, it becomes bimodal in later stages with two peaks at $\rho_l\sim0$ and $\rho_l\sim0.5$, corresponding to the colloid-poor and colloid-rich phases, respectively.
-The color indicates the progression of time in minutes. \\
+The average density of colloids is $\rho_e^0=0.28$ and the size of the scale bar in the images is 200 $\mu$m.
+A video of the coarsening process is presented in Supplementary Video SM1.
+Clearly, the colloids form clusters that increase in size as time progresses.
+To quantify the evolving structures, we computed the distribution of the coarse-grained local density $\rho_e^l(\mathbf{r},t)$ of the particles using a box size of $2\sigma \times 2\sigma$.
+Colloidal particles were tracked using standard methods \cite{Grier96}, see Methods for details.
+The resulting distribution $P(\rho_e^l)$ obtained from the particle positions is shown in Fig.~\ref{Fig1}(d).
+The distribution is unimodal in the early stages of coarsening; however, it becomes bimodal in later stages with two peaks at $\rho_e^l\sim0$ and $\rho_e^l\sim0.6$, corresponding to the colloid-poor and colloid-rich phases, respectively.
+The color indicates the progression of time in minutes.
+Although our experimental time window allows us to investigate several aspects of the phase-separation dynamics, it is not long enough to access the steady-state behavior at long times.
+Furthermore, colloids of smaller size ratios lead to smaller effective interaction, so they do not exhibit strong dynamic clustering, see Supplementary Video SM2 for colloids of size ratio $S\sim 3$. \\